NLnetLabs/krill-manual/source/publication-server.rst

   #       through the CLI.
   service_uri = "https://krill-repo-server.example.com/"

-  # We also recommend that you archive old publication events and
-  # use a process to either delete the archived data, or move it
-  # to long term storage where space is not an issue.
-  #
-  # If you don't do this, then all updated from CAs will be preserved.
-  # Typically this will mean that you get a new manifest and CRL file
-  # every 16 hours, on top of any ROA changes.
-This can add up over
-  # time.
-  #
-  # When archiving data will be moved to the following directory:
-  # $data_dir/pubd/0/archived
-  archive_threshold_days = 7

 If you want to review all options, you can download the :download:`default config file<examples/krillpubd.conf>`.